-- Connecting to 120V/240V 50A dockside power via the dockside inlet with recoil (see Section 1.2.1 for hookup directions). - 2.
+- Connecting to 120V/240V A dockside power via the dockside inlet with recoil (see Section 1.2.1 for hook-up directions). - 2.
 Running the on board generator. - 3.
-Using the optional inverter from the house battery bank.

-• Note: High power A.C. appli-
+Using the optional inverter from the house battery bank. - Note: High power A.C. appliances such as the stove, air conditioning, and water heater can not be powered from the inverter.